How to Bypass DataDome: Complete Guide 2024

 )

 Our analysis will focus on the main function.
-You'll notice it has a substantial first parameter, and most of the file's code is in this parameter alone.
+It has a substantial first parameter, and most of the file's code is in this parameter alone.
 The first parameter is an object that follows a specific pattern, and each value of the object is an array of 2 elements: a function with three arguments and a global object.

-Most modules are auxiliary to bot detection and deal with events tracking, HTTP requests and string handling.
+Most modules are auxiliary to bot detection and deal with event tracking, HTTP requests, and string handling.
 We'll leave those for you to discover on your own.
 As for bot detection, the modules related to it are:

 • Module 1: It initializes DataDome's options, like this.endpoint, this.isSalesForce, and this.exposeCaptchaFunction.
 It also defines and runs a function called this.check.
 This function loads all DataDome options and is called early in the entry point module.